ItsSun/Project-Actronix/README.md

 Project Actronix is a fork of OpenShot Video Editor.
-I want to make the fork to have similar look to Windows Movie Maker, but with more modern and old but useful features, I want it to be a complete video production package, something like blender, but targeted towards YouTubers.
+I want  the fork to have similar look to Windows Movie Maker, but with more modern and old but useful features,  I want to be a complete video production package, something like blender, but targeted towards YouTubers.

 ## Build Status